Medela Gathers Top Lactation & Breastfeeding Experts from Around the World at Global Symposium

 Attendees will have access to live events and poster session on both days and direct interaction with industry experts and peers.
 All presentations will be available on demand through June 2022 and offered in English, Japanese, Chinese, and Spanish.
 For attendees in the USA and Canada, CE credits are available.

-Learn more about the Global Breastfeeding and Lactation Symposium at www.medela.com/symposium.
+Learn more about the Global Breastfeeding and Lactation Symposium at medela.com/symposium.
 Follow the conversation on social media using #AdvancingBreastfeedingResearch.

 About Medela